mm80843/T3.5/docs/index.md

 * Covid-19 and the politics of sustainable energy transitions - [LINK](article_kuzemko_covid-19_2020)
 * First detection of SARS-CoV-2 in untreated wastewaters in Italy - [LINK](article_la_rosa_first_2020)
 * What drives unverified information sharing and cyberchondria during the COVID-19 pandemic? - [LINK](article_laato_what_2020)
+* COVID-19 risks and systemic gaps in Nigeria: resilience building lessons for pandemic and climate change management - [LINK](article_lawal_covid-19_2022)
 * COVID-19 and the UN Sustainable Development Goals: Threat to Solidarity or an Opportunity? - [LINK](article_leal_filho_covid-19_2020)
 * Attitudes towards outdoor and neighbour noise during the COVID-19 lockdown: A case study in London - [LINK](article_lee_attitudes_2021)
 * Designing a Multi-Agent Occupant Simulation System to Support Facility Planning and Analysis for COVID-19 - [LINK](article_lee_designing_2021)